 Monitoring and control:

 Hybrid inverters often come with built-in monitoring and control capabilities.
-So, you can monitor the performance, track energy production and consumption, and adjust settings as needed of your solar system.
+Thus, you can monitor your solar system’s performance, track energy production and consumption, and adjust settings as needed.

 Cost: